-1. General
+1 General

-A. GENERAL
+A GENERAL

-ii.
+- i.
+Number and size-Each building will be allowed one major and two minor signs.
+Total requested signage should not exceed 50 square feet. - ii.
 New signs-Select the type of sign to be used based on evidence of historic signs or sign attachment parts along the building storefront where possible.
 Design signs to respect and respond to the character and/or period of the area in which they are being placed.
-Signs should identify the tenant without creating visual clutter or distracting from building features and historic districts.
+Signs should identify the tenant without creating visual clutter or distracting from building features and historic districts. - iii.

-iii.
 Scale-Design signage to be in proportion to the facade, respecting the building's size, scale and mass, height, and rhythms and sizes of window and door openings.
 Scale signage (in terms of its height and width) to be subordinate to the overall building composition.